 Usually, atoms or molecules are created when particles bond in free space.
 However, it is possible to create even more exotic bonding states inside solid objects.

-TU Wien have succeeded in leveraging this: what are called as “multi-particle exciton complexes” have been created by the application of electrical pulses to very thin layers of material composed of tungsten and sulfur or selenium.
+Presently, scientists at TU Wien have succeeded in leveraging this: what are called as “multi-particle exciton complexes” have been created by the application of electrical pulses to very thin layers of material composed of tungsten and sulfur or selenium.

 These exciton clusters are bonding states composed of electrons and “holes” in the material and can be transformed into light.
 The outcome is a new type of light-emitting diode in which the wavelength of the preferred light can be controlled with high precision.
-These findings have now been reported in the journal
+These findings have now been reported in the journal Nature Communications.

 Electrons and Holes